richardm/richardm.github.io/docs/laws-and-principles.md

 - [Conway’s Law: the little-known principle that influences your work more than you think ](https://www.atlassian.com/blog/teamwork/what-is-conways-law-acmi){:target="\_blank"}

+**The Inverse Conway Maneuver:**

+> "Create orgs that mimic the architecture you want the machine to exhibit." - James Lewis (Thoughtworks)

 ## Peter Principle

 People in hierarchies tend to be promoted to their level of incompetence.